Villavu/Simba/Doc/sphinx/features/autoupdate.rst

 Updater in Simba
 ================

-A notice should appear in the Simba GUI, or you can alternatively use Tools -> Update.
+As soon as there is an update for Simba, an extra icon will appear in the icon bar.
+If you click it, an update window will appear.
+Click *update* and Simba will update itself.
+Note that you will have to restart Simba to use the updated version.

-Don't forget to restart Simba when it has been updated!
+Alternatively you can use Tools -> Update to update.